kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ ',' expected - start: 43, end: 44
 ✖ The parser expected to find a '}' to match the '{' token here - start: 43, end: 44
 ✖ Expected a ')' to match the '(' token here - start: 44, end: 45
-✖ Expected a ')' to match the '(' token here - start: 44, end: 45
-✖ Expected a ')' to match the '(' token here - start: 44, end: 45
-✖ Expected a ')' to match the '(' token here - start: 44, end: 45
 ✖ ',' expected - start: 44, end: 45
-✖ Expected a ')' to match the '(' token here - start: 44, end: 45
 ✖ Expected a `;` - start: 46, end: 47
 ✖ Declaration or statement expected - start: 47, end: 48
 ✖ Declaration or statement expected - start: 48, end: 49